Telematics - Communication Networks and Networked Services

 A BSc/ BEng in Engineering (Telematics, Communication Technology, Computer Science, Informatics, Telecommunications or similar) or equivalent studies, that is a degree consisting of at least three years of full-time studies, is required.

-Applicants must have solid knowledge of mathematics (incl. discrete mathematics) and statistics, programming skills (preferably object-oriented programming), data structures and algorithms, and basics of computer networks.
+Applicants must have solid knowledge of mathematics (incl. discrete mathematics) and statistics, data structures and algorithms, and basics of computer networks, and solid programming skills (preferably object-oriented programming).
 In addition, basic knowledge of the following subject areas will be an advantage: databases and database management, logic in computer science, software engineering, computer architecture and operating systems.

 The language of instructions in the programme is English.
 The applicants must have a good command of English at an academic level and they must present an official language test report.
 Refer to this page for more information about acceptable tests, minimum scores and possible exemption.